 Posted on March 25, 2020 by Mike Forsberg

-Time-lapse produced by Carlee Koehler The first time I saw trumpeter swans up close, I was so cold I couldn’t feel my face.
-It was early January along Blue Creek in the western Nebraska Sandhills, and most of the high plains lakes, rivers and streams were locked in ice after a long procession of zero-degree […]
+Time-lapse produced by Carlee Koehler The first time I saw a trumpeter swan in the wild, up close, I was so cold I couldn’t feel my face.
+It was early January along Blue Creek in the western Nebraska Sandhills, and most of the high plains lakes, rivers and streams were locked in ice after a […]

 Posted on May 8, 2018 by Ethan Freese

 I first became interested in photography during my senior year of high school.
 For as long as I can remember I’ve been interested in the outdoors, and photography seemed like the perfect outlet to express that interest to others.
 My parents gifted me a point-and-shoot camera as a Christmas present, and I had slowly […]

 Posted on April 23, 2016 by Ariana Brocious

 Ted LaGrange moved to Nebraska more than 20 years ago from Iowa.
 As the wetland program manager with the Nebraska Game and Parks Commission, he works across the state on conservation, restoration, education, outreach and research related to wetlands.